Why is this medication prescribed?

 Keep this medication in the container it came in, tightly closed, away from moisture and light, and out of the reach of children.
 Do not place the tablets in other containers, such as daily or weekly pill boxes.
-Store it a refrigerator but do not freeze it.
+Store it in a refrigerator but do not freeze it.
 Do not remove the desiccant (small packet included with medication to absorb moisture) from your bottle.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.